Skip to main content

 PromptTemplate text sent to the LLM

-ArgumentsVariables injected before execution
+ArgumentsVariables injected after pre-script, before condition evaluation

 Model Selection